philosowaffle/peloton-to-garmin/docs/configuration/providing-device-info.md

 This means on Garmin Connect your Peloton workouts will show a device image that does not match your personal Garmin device.

+## VO2 Max

+Garmin _unlocks_ certain workout metrics and fields based on the Garmin device you personally own, one of those metrics is VO2 Max.
+This means that if your personal device supports VO2 Max calucations, then your Peloton workouts will also generate VO2 Max when using the default P2G device settings.
+If your personal device does not support VO2 Max calculations, then unfortunately your Peloton workouts will also not generate any VO2 Max data.

+You can check the [Owners Manual](https://support.garmin.com/en-US/ql/?focus=manuals) for your personal device to see if it already supports the VO2 max field.

-# Custom Device Info
+## Custom Device Info

 If you choose, you can provide P2G with your personal Device Info which will cause the workouts to show the same device you normally use.

 **Note:**

 * Setting your personal device is completely optional, P2G will work just fine without this extra information
 * Setting your personal device *may* cause you to not see certain fields on Garmin (see notes about VO2 max above)
 * Setting your personal device will mean it is applied on **all** workout types from Peloton

-## Steps
+### Steps

 1. Get your Garmin current device info
     1. Log on to Garmin connect and find an activity you recorded with your device